Zeraphim/Zeraphim/README.md

 ## Publications

 I am actively involved in machine learning research and have contributed to various studies and publications.
-You can find a comprehensive list of my works on my ORCID profile: [https://orcid.org/0009-0002-6594-956X](https://orcid.org/0009-0002-6594-956X)
+You can find a comprehensive list of my works on my <a href="https://orcid.org/0009-0002-6594-956X" target="_blank">ORCID profile</a>.

 <!-- <h2>Projects</h2>